mt-digital/mtpain.github.io/about.md

 ---
-layout: sidebar
+title: yes
 ---
-## in single words:
+### in single words:
 excitable, serious, silly, spacey, spiritual, ambitious, thoughtful
 ## recent history and aspirations
 In the past two years, I moved from Houston, TX, where I finished a master's in applied physics to Moscow, Idaho, where I currently work as a data engineer.
 In my spare time I read, cook, work in the garden, study the bible and its teachings alone or with friends and fellows, play guitar, code, or bike, among other things.

 Very recently, I became the volunteer coordinator of my church to organize our efforts towards the Family Promise of the Palouse program.